Back to blog

 Residential proxies

 Note that this only prints the first instance of the specified tag.
-Let’s continue to see how to find elements by ID or using the find_all method to filter elements by specific criteria.
+Let’s continue to see how to find an HTML element by ID and use the find_all method to filter all elements by specific criteria.

 print(soup.find('ul', attrs={'id': 'proxytypes'}))